 Risk of Infection

-However, there are precautions you can take to cut down your risk of being sunburned, exposed to harmful UV radiation, and left to deal with complicated health issues later on down the line.
+However, there are precautions you can take to cut down your risk of exposure to harmful UV radiation.
+With enough care, you can avoid complicated health issues later on down the line.

 Use a Broad-Spectrum Sunscreen or Sunblock